Sanders to Biden: Cut back looming Medicare premium hike

 If Biden agreed and found a way to do it, a planned January increase of $21.60 a month to Medicare's “Part B” premium for outpatient care would be slashed closer to $10.
 The monthly premium for 2022 would drop from $170.10 to about $159.

-Democrats run the risk that seniors smarting from one of the biggest increases ever in Medicare premiums will turn against them in the 2022 midterm elections.
-The premium increase will claw back a big chunk of next year's Social Security cost-of-living allowance, a boost that works out to $92 a month for the average retired worker, to help cover rising prices for gas and food.
+Biden's massive social agenda legislation takes significant steps to curb prescription drug costs, but Democrats are running the risk that seniors smarting from one of the biggest increases ever in Medicare premiums will turn against them in the 2022 midterm elections.
+That increase would claw back a big chunk of next year's Social Security cost-of-living allowance, a boost of about $92 a month for the average retired worker, to help cover rising prices for gas and food.

 “Biogen’s $56,000 price of Aduhelm is the poster child for how dysfunctional our prescription drug pricing system has become,” Sanders wrote to Biden.
 “The notion that one pharmaceutical company can raise the price of one drug so much that it could negatively impact 57 million senior citizens and the future of Medicare is beyond absurd.
 With Democrats in control of the White House, the House and the Senate we cannot let that happen.”
 A copy of the letter was provided to The Associated Press.

-Sanders' letter comes as Democrats have had to step back from their dream of delivering dental and vision coverage to Medicare recipients as part of Biden's sweeping social agenda legislation.
-They've also had to narrow the scope of price negotiations with drug companies, although coverage for hearing aids stayed in the bill.
-Even if the legislation passes, its benefits will phase in over time and would not be available right away.
-But the premium hike would hit after the New Year.
+There was no immediate comment from the White House.
+Biden is planning a speech Monday on the prescription drug provisions of his legislation, including an annual cap of $2,000 on out-of-pocket costs for Medicare recipients, $35 monthly copays for insulin, inflation rebates that would also help people with private insurance, and the first-ever Medicare-negotiated prices.
+The catch is that those benefits will phase in over time and the Medicare premium hike would hit after the New Year.
+It's not clear if Biden will address the premiums.

-Sanders wrote that “it could not come at a worse time for older Americans all over this country who are struggling economically.”
+The boost in premiums “could not come at a worse time for older Americans all over this country who are struggling economically," Sanders wrote.

-The jump of $21.60 in monthly Medicare premiums is the biggest increase ever in dollar terms, although not percentage-wise.
+The jump of $21.60 a month is the biggest increase ever for Medicare premiums in dollar terms, although not percentage-wise.
 As recently as August, the Medicare Trustees’ report had projected a smaller increase of $10 from the current $148.50.
 Medicare said it had to boost the rate higher to set aside a contingency fund in case the program formally approves coverage for Aduhelm.

 Alzheimer’s is a progressive neurological disease with no known cure, affecting about 6 million Americans, the vast majority old enough to qualify for Medicare.